Jump to navigation

 A: ATM withdrawals at U.S. Bank or MoneyPass ATMs are free.
 Find the nearest ATM at www.usbank.com/locate or www.MoneyPass.com.

 You may have to pay fees when using your ReliaCard.
 Any such fees will be deducted from the money in your debit card account.
+You can find all the details you will need to know about the fees and services here or at usbankreliacard.com.
 To avoid paying fees, use a U.S. Bank or MoneyPass ATM to withdraw money from your debit card account or get the fund balance.
 This service is free.

 Transaction fees for the U.S. Bank ReliaCard: